 Save time.
 Save money.
 Transfer your credits.

 The more credits you have to transfer, the sooner you can complete your degree.
-Start by contacting an admissions representative for a free preliminary transfer credit review to find out if the college credits you previously earned might transfer to AMU.
+Start by contacting an admissions coach for a free preliminary transfer credit review to find out if the college credits you previously earned might transfer to AMU.

 Just looking to take a few courses here and transfer out?